FREQUENTLY ASKED QUESTIONS

 - -Serves to stimulate the local economy through the promotion and sales of fresh, Ontario-grown fruit and vegetables.

 Since 2013, over 2,200 Ontario schools have participated in Fresh from the Farm.

-They collectively have distributed over 2.7 M pounds of fresh, Ontario-grown fruit and vegetables to Ontario families.
+They collectively have distributed over 4 million pounds of fresh, Ontario-grown fruit and vegetables to Ontario families.

 3) Who is involved?

-Fresh from the Farm is a collaborative initiative between the Ontario Ministry of Education, the Ontario Ministry of Agriculture, Food and Rural Affairs, the Ontario Fruit and Vegetable Growers’ Association, and Dietitians of Canada.
+Fresh from the Farm is a collaborative initiative between the Ontario Fruit and Vegetable Growers’ Association, Ontario Ministry of Agriculture, Food and Rural Affairs and the Ontario Ministry of Education.

 4) What are the products to be sold?
 Where are the fruit and vegetables grown?